Le0nerdo/Network-Clipboard/README.md

 * Selecting text from the history to be on the clipboard.
 * Pause the system so that the clipboard on a certain devise will not be updated from the database, but it still writes to it.
 * Stop the program so that no sending to or receiving from the database occurs, but you can still access the current history.
+* Clear the URI and local history from the device.
 * Graphical user interface.

 ## Getting Started